puppetlabs/puppet-docs/source/pe/3.0/appendix.markdown

 Note that unless your system contains OpenSSL v1.0.1d (the version that correctly supports TLS1.1 1and 1.2), prioritizing RC4 may leave you vulnerable to other types of attacks.

+### PostgreSQL Module Conflict

+For PE versions 3.0.x, the Puppet Labs PostgreSQL module (included in the PE tarball) is used to manage PuppetDB.
+However, using your own PostgreSQL module in addition to the Puppet Labs PostgreSQL module will impact the operation of PuppetDB.
+This issue will be fixed in PE 3.2, but you can also contact the [PE customer support portal](https://support.puppetlabs.com) to discuss potential workarounds.

 ### db:raw:optimize Rake Task does not Work in PE 3.0.0

 To re-index and vacuum the console database, you can use the following PostgreSQL commands: